kiranaw/Borneo/README.md

 ## About

-This is the repository containing the code presented in the paper submitted to [Frontiers in Ecology and Evolution](https://www.frontiersin.org/journals/ecology-and-evolution/sections/models-in-ecology-and-evolution#research-topics)
+This is the repository containing the code presented in the [article](https://www.frontiersin.org/articles/10.3389/fevo.2022.983337/full) published in [Frontiers in Ecology and Evolution](https://www.frontiersin.org/journals/ecology-and-evolution/sections/models-in-ecology-and-evolution#research-topics)

 Title: Assessing the impact of disturbances of the forest structure on the arboreal movement of orangutans - an agent-based modelling approach